How to Optimise MMS Images for Successful Mobile Campaigns

 • MPEG video

 PNG, TIF, BMP and PDF files are also supported, if sending via MMS gateway API.
+For more info, check out our image file size and dimensions guide.

 Size recommendations: